About This Course

 Placement or Study Abroad Information

-Students have the option of spending all or part of third year at one of UCC's partner universities in Europe under the ERASMUS scheme, or in North America.
+Students have the option of spending all or part of the third year at one of UCC's partner universities in Europe under the ERASMUS scheme, or in North America.

 Skills and Careers Information